 ABOUT THE TRUST

 The University of Alaska has served as the trustee for the Education Trust of Alaska and its 529 plans for the last two decades, with high-level oversight provided by its Board of Regents.
-The Board of Regents ensures strong governance through tenured staff, meticulous due diligence of its program management and investments, annual external audits conducted by PwC, and independent investment consultation with Callan Associates.
+The Board ensures strong governance through tenured staff, meticulous due diligence of its program management and investments, annual external audits conducted by PwC, and independent investment consultation with Callan Associates.

 ALASKA HELPED LEAD THE WAY